pknipp/rotating-body/README.md

 const transpose = mat => mat[0].map((blah, i) => mat.map(row => row[i]));
 const mult2 = (mat1, mat2) => mat1.map(x => transpose(mat2).map(y => dotproduct(x, y)));
 ```
-Below is the calculation of the total rotation matrix, which I will henceforth simply call the "rotation matrix" and symbolize by <tt>mat</tt>.
+Below is the calculation of the total rotation matrix, the return from which I will henceforth simply call the "rotation matrix" and symbolize by <tt>mat</tt>.
 ```
 const invRot=ths=> mult2(mult2(zRot(-ths[0]),xRot(-ths[1])), zRot(-ths[2]));
 ```
-Any rotation matrix such as <tt>mat</tt> may be characterized by two things: an axis (of rotation) and an angle, and I must obtain these two things to render the rotated cuboid using the css function <tt>rotate3d()</tt>.
+Any rotation matrix such as <tt>mat</tt> may be characterized by two things: an axis (of rotation) and an angle, and I must obtain these two things to render the rotated cuboid using the css function <tt>rotate3d(...)</tt>.
 The absolute value of the angle can be obtained easily from the trace of <tt>mat</tt>, as seen in the following lines from the helper function <tt>rotate</tt>.
 ```
 let trace = mat[0][0] + mat[1][1] + mat[2][2];
 let angle = Math.acos((trace - 1) / 2);
 ```
-It is less straightforward to calculate the rotation axis, which is any non-null vector that is parallel to the eigenvector of <tt>mat</tt> whose eigenvalue equals 1.
+It is less straightforward to calculate the rotation axis, which can be any non-null vector that is parallel to the eigenvector of <tt>mat</tt> whose eigenvalue equals 1.
 To find this eigenvector I use the <tt>ml-matrix</tt> package.
 ```
 import { EigenvalueDecomposition, Matrix } from "ml-matrix";
 ```